imyrvold/DuneEcsConstruct/README.md

 # Welcome to DuneEcsConstruct CDK TypeScript project!

 This project demonstrates how to use CDK to deploy a Vapor 4 app to ECS Fargate.
-The containers need to be pushed AWS ECR when the ECR repository have been created.
+The containers need to be pushed to AWS ECR when the ECR repository have been created.
 It is created with this code:
 ```
 const repository = new ecr.Repository(this, "dune-repository", {
       repositoryName: "dune"
     })
 ```
-This is donee in `dune_ecs_construct-stack.js`, I normally just refreshes the ECR-Repositories dashboard
+This is done in `dune_ecs_construct-stack.js`, I normally just refreshes the ECR-Repositories dashboard
-until I see that the repository have been created, and then do a `docker push xxxxxxxx.dkr.ecr.eu-west-1.amazonaws.com/dune:latest`
+until I see that the repository have been created after I have done `cdk deploy`,, and then do a
+`docker push xxxxxxxx.dkr.ecr.eu-west-1.amazonaws.com/dune:latest`

 ## Useful commands